Rich Dad Poor Dad Summary

 Rich Dad Poor Dad Quotes

 “Most people have a price.
-And they have a price because of human emotions named fear and greed.
+They have a price because of human emotions, such as fear and greed.
 First, the fear of being without money motivates us to work hard, and then once we get that paycheck, greed or desire starts us thinking about all the wonderful things money can buy.
-A pattern is then set: get up, go to work, pay bills, get up, go to work, pay bills… Their lives are then run forever by two emotions, fear and greed.
+A pattern is then set: get up, go to work, pay bills, get up, go to work, pay bills… Their lives are then run forever by two emotions: fear and greed.
 Offer them more money, and they continue the cycle by also increasing their spending.
 This is what I call the Rat Race.”

 “You’re only poor if you give up.
 The most important thing is that you did something.
 Most people only talk and dream of getting rich.
 You’ve done something.”